-When you create a Dedicated Interconnect, the process requires you to take the following steps to successfully create and set up the interconnect:
+When you create a Dedicated Interconnect connection, you must take the following steps to successfully create and configure an interconnect:

 - 2. Send LOA-CFAs